catseye/Fountain/README.md

     Success

-In comparison, during generation, we assume the variable `n` has already been assigned a value, as part of the input to the generation process (which may be externally supplied, and generated randomly).
+In comparison, during generation, we assume the variable `n` has already been assigned a value, as part of the (externally supplied) input to the generation process.
 In addition, the repetition construct `{ "a" <. a += 1 .> }` can "see"
 the `a = n` constraint that follows it; it will be checked on each iteration, and the repetition will terminate when it is true.